Master Chemist Explains the Reality Behind Sodium Lauryl Sulfate and Its Multiple Names

 Here are 6 reasons to avoid sulfates:

-2. Scalp and skin irritation: More sensitive scalps can be agitated by sulfates, leading to tender skin, redness, dryness and itching.
-This is because sulfates strip away the protective lipids (natural fats) that otherwise protect the hair.
+2. Scalp and skin irritation: more sensitive scalps can be agitated by sulfates, leading to tender skin, redness, dryness, and itching.
+This is because sulfates strip away the protective lipids (natural fats) that otherwise protect the hair and leave it sensitive.

-4. Toxic byproducts: Some of the most dangerous byproducts of manufacturing SLES are 1,4-dioxane, Ethylene Oxide, and Nitrosamines, all known carcinogens.
-And while manufactures try to remove these compounds, only a certain degree can actually be cleaned, meaning some gets left in the final shampoo.
-The best way to avoid them is by reading the labels and not buying products that include suffixes such as “myreth”, “oleth”, “laureth”, “ceteareth”, any other “eth”, “PEG”, “polyethylene”, “polyethylene glycol”, “polyoxyethylene”, or “oxynol”.
+4. Toxic byproducts: some of the most dangerous byproducts of manufacturing SLES are 1,4-dioxane, Ethylene Oxide, and Nitrosamines; all known carcinogens.
+While manufactures try to remove these compounds only a certain degree can actually be cleaned, meaning some gets left in the final shampoo.
+The best way to avoid these chemicals is by reading the labels and not purchasing products that include suffixes such as “myreth”, “oleth”, “laureth”, “ceteareth”, any other “eth”, “PEG”, “polyethylene”, “polyethylene glycol”, “polyoxyethylene”, or “oxynol”.

-6. Unnecessary: Harsh suds are not the only way to clean hair; there are many safer alternatives that cleanse hair without breaching our hairs’ natural protective barriers.
+6. Unnecessary: Harsh suds are not the only way to clean hair; there are many safer alternatives that cleanse hair without breaching our its natural protective barriers.